 Ornamental Iron and Aluminum

-Durable and elegant, metal fencing provides security without blocking views.
-Popular for front yards and pool enclosures.
+Durable and good looking.
+Provides security without blocking views.
+Often used for front yards and pool enclosures.

 Chain Link

 Low maintenance alternative to wood.
-Available in privacy and decorative styles.
-Higher initial cost offset by minimal upkeep.
+Costs more upfront but saves time over the years.
+Comes in privacy and decorative styles.

 Composite

-Material choice depends on your priorities: appearance, durability, maintenance requirements, and budget.
-We explain trade-offs so you can decide with confidence.
+What you pick depends on your priorities.
+We explain the trade-offs so you can decide confidently.

 The FenceBee Process